Contact

 Latest Updates

-Van Buren Street from Butternut to 160th Avenue is closed.
-160th to 152nd Avenue is tentatively scheduled to close the week of 12/1.
-K&R continued pipe laying in Van Buren Street and is progressing west to east.
-Pipe laying will continue next week.
-Van Buren Street from US-31 to 128th
+Van Buren Street from Butternut to 160th Avenue is closed and from 160th to 152nd Avenue is closed.
+K&R continues to lay pipe in Van Buren progressing east from 160th.
+They are approximately 400′ west of Whitetail Ct.
+Van Buren Street from US-31 to 128th Avenue is closed.
+Van Buren Street from 128th to